 A proxy card is enclosed for your use.
-To submit your proxy by mail, GEO asks that you sign and date the accompanying proxy card and, if you are a shareholder of record, return it to [ ] as soon as possible in the enclosed postage-paid envelope or pursuant to the instructions set out in the proxy card.
+To submit your proxy by mail, GEO asks that you sign and date the accompanying proxy card and, if you are a shareholder of record, return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717 as soon as possible in the enclosed postage-paid envelope or pursuant to the instructions set out in the proxy card.
 If you are a beneficial owner, please refer to your proxy card or the information provided to you by your bank, broker, custodian or record holder.
 When the accompanying proxy is returned properly executed, the shares of GEO common stock represented by it will be voted at the GEO special meeting in accordance with the instructions contained in the proxy.